 The Macassa Mine has resources and reserves both in the traditional structures at Macassa and other properties and the SMC structures at Macassa Mine.
-The resources and reserves for all the structures were estimated by the Macassa Mine staff using the same criteria.
+The Macassa Mine staff using the same criteria estimated the resources and reserves for all the structures.
 These resource and reserve estimates have been made under the supervision of S. Gray, P.Geo. and S. Carmichael, P.Geo.

-The resources and reserves have been classified to meet the requirements of NI 43-101.
+The resources and reserves have been classified to meet the requirements of NI43-101.